cheeriojs/cheerio/Readme.md

 #### .prop( name, value )
 Method for getting and setting properties.
 Gets the property value for only the first element in the matched set.
+Use the `baseHref` option with `cheerio.load` to control how `src` and `href` properties are resolved.
+To imitate what jQuery and the browser does.

 ```js
 $('input[type="checkbox"]').prop('checked')